ewan-harney/hpc_blast2taxonomizr/README.md

 For metabarcoding projects featuring non-microbial eukaryotic data, using blastn to query sequences against ncbi databases provides a reliable means of taxonomic identification.
 However, the ncbi database will probably contain multiple sequences that match the query sequence, making it hard to tell which taxa the query sequence belongs to.
 THE LCA (lowest common ancestor) algorthm assigns taxonomy based on the lowest common taxonomic ancestor shared by the different taxonomic groups identified by BLAST.
 <br></br>

 This pipeline was originally designed to work with the MEGAN lowest common ancestor (LCA) algorithm (pipeline still available at the [hpc_blast2megan](https://github.com/ewan-harney/hpc_blast2megan) repository).
 Unfortunately the taxonomy database for MEGAN hasn't been updated since February 2022 (this was true as of September 2024), which can lead to missing results.
 The R package [taxonomizr](https://github.com/sherrillmix/taxonomizr) provides a useful alternative because it incorporates a function to download the latest taxonomy data from ncbi.
-We run that function every month, maintaining an up-to-date version of the database on Bessemer.
+We run that function every month, maintaining an up-to-date version of the database on BESSEMER.
 The blast2taxonomizr pipeline then uses the `condenseTaxa()` function of taxonomizr to provide LCA information.
 <br></br>

 Although designed to follow the dada2 pipeline, this workflow can be applied to query any nucleotide sequence data in fasta format.
 The code has been written for use with the University of Sheffield's [BESSEMER](https://docs.hpc.shef.ac.uk/en/latest/bessemer/index.html) system but should be applicable to any GNU/Linux based HPC system once the appropriate modifications are made (your mileage may vary).